EMBROIDERY STITCHES

 Now, look across to the top line.
 Move your needle slightly to the right, and take a tiny "bite" of fabric on that line, with your needle pointing back towards where you started.
 The straight stitch you create will actually form on the back of your work.

-(In my example, I counted six holes to the right of where I started, and missed one hole before bringing the needle back to the front.
-But ignore this if you are not using evenweave fabric.)
+Evenweave tip: In my example, I counted six holes to the right of where I started, and missed one hole before bringing the needle back to the front.
+But ignore this if you are not using evenweave fabric.

-Pull your thread though and you will have one long slanted stitch on the front of your fabric.
+Pull your thread through and you will have one long slanted stitch on the front of your fabric.
 See?
 Not so scary!

 Step 2